mogulla3/rspec.nvim/README.md

   -- If none of the above, use "progress". formatter = "progress",

-  -- Whether or not to focus on a window when `RSpecShowLastResult` command executed. focus_on_last_spec_result_window = true,
+  -- Whether or not to focus on a window when `ShowLastSpecResult` command executed. focus_on_last_spec_result_window = true,

   -- Whether or not to open the quickfix window when the spec fails.